Ulcerative Colitis (UC)

 Definition, Etiology, PathogenesisTop

 Ulcerative colitis (UC) is a diffuse inflammatory condition involving the rectum and extending proximally to a varying degree.
-UC and Crohn disease are the 2 major forms of inflammatory bowel diseases (IBD).
+UC and Crohn disease (CD) are the 2 major forms of inflammatory bowel diseases (IBD).
 The etiology of IBD remains uncertain but centers on an overactive intestinal immune response in individuals with a genetic predisposition.

 Clinical Features and Natural HistoryTop